adityawalia07/Chessboard-in-python/README.md

 ## Output

-The output will be a chessboard pattern overlaid with a smooth gradient function, displayed in a pop-up window.<br>
+The output will be a chessboard pattern overlaid with a smooth gradient function, displayed in a pop-up window.<br><br>
 ![Screenshot 2024-10-06 155425](https://github.com/user-attachments/assets/cdb40414-2759-46df-9697-dec632b079b4)

 ## Code Overview